abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 Upgraded to .NET 7.0, so you need to move your solutions to .NET 7.0 if you want to use the ABP 7.0.

-> There is a community article to show how to upgrade an existing project to .NET 7.0.
+> You can check the [Migrate from ASP.NET Core 6.0 to 7.0](https://learn.microsoft.com/en-us/aspnet/core/migration/60-70?view=aspnetcore-7.0) documentation.
+Also, there is a community article to show how to upgrade an existing project to .NET 7.0.
 You can check it from 👉 [here](https://community.abp.io/posts/upgrade-your-existing-projects-to-.net7-nmx6vm9m).

 ### ABP Dapr Integration